clavierbulb-green/JS-Etch-a-Sketch/README.md

 + Press the `CLEAR` button to clear the grid.

-+ Enter a number from 2 to 64 in the number input to change the number of squares on the grid *(This will also clear any squares that have been marked).*
++ Select from the grid-size buttons to change the number of squares on the grid *(This will also clear any squares that have been marked).*

++ NOTE: Drawing by hovering does not work on mobile touchscreens, though touching the squares should still mark them.